cylondata/cylon/docs/docs/python.md

 ## Logging

 PyCylon is backed by a C++ implementation to accelerate the operations.
 C++ implementation writes logs to the console for debugging purposes.
 By default, logging from C++ is disabled in PyCylon.
-However, logging can be enabled as follows if required.
+However, logging can be enabled as follows by setting CYLON_LOG_LEVEL environment variable.

 ```bash
 export CYLON_LOG_LEVEL=<log_level_flag>